ergoplatform/ergodocs/docs/dev/stack/appkit/gradle.md

 You can call Explorer API methods on the ergoApiService now.
 Check out Retrofit's documentation on how to interact with it.

 ### Interact with Ergo node, build transactions and sign them
 While Ergo Explorer is a central service to request information without the need to have the full blockchain, an Ergo node is part of the decentralized blockchain network.
 The node offers methods to the public, for example submitting a new transaction, while there are also private methods for its owner only to be used with an API key.
-This methods can be accessed through a `BlockchainContext` that you can obtain with the following code:
+These methods can be accessed through a `BlockchainContext` that you can obtain with the following code:

         val ergoClient = RestApiErgoClient.create(
             nodeApiAddress,